Er1kFalk/NetworkSimulation/README.md

 It will not work for all systems, since it is platform dependent.

 # Running the network simulator
-In order to run the network simulator, you have to specify the folders where your generator files are located as run argument.
+In order to run the network simulator, you have to specify the folders where your generator configs are located as run argument.
 All generator files in that folder will then be used to generate traffic.
 You can specify multiple generator files.
 For example:

 ```